 Whāingaroa/Raglan’s Wastewater Treatment Plant (WWTP) discharge consent expires in February 2020.
-Council as the asset owner is now working on its application to Waikato Regional Council, who is the regulatory body that issues resource
+Council is the asset owner and is in the process of submitting an application to Waikato Regional Council, who is the regulatory body that issues resource

 What we’re doing about it

 Assessing the options available to us makes up a large part of the investigations required for the consent application process.
 Therefore, we’ve engaged planning, environmental and engineering experts Beca to assist us, and our service provider